scil/MtHamlMore/README.md

-MtHamlSnip
+MtHamlMore
 ==========

-Add Snip to MtHaml,  one way to “Don't Reinvent the Wheel".
+Add more features like snippet to MtHaml,  main purpose is “Don't Reinvent the Wheel".

-Currently only support php, not Twig.
+Currently only php supported , no Twig.

 Demo
 ----